AutoPas/AutoPas/README.md

 * halo particles: Particles that belong to another container, but are needed, to calculate all force interactions.
 They are often also called ghost particles.

-Note that not all owned particles necessarily have to lie within the boundaries of an AutoPas object, see also section Simulation Loop
+Note that not all owned particles necessarily have to lie within the boundaries of an AutoPas object, see also section Simulation Loop.

 ### Iterating Through Particles
 Iterators to iterate over particle are provided.